Brewers vs. Astros Player Props Betting Odds

-Player prop bet odds for Yordan Alvarez, Christian Yelich and others are listed when the Houston Astros visit the Milwaukee Brewers at American Family Field on Monday (first pitch at 7:40 PM ET).
+Christian Yelich and Yordan Alvarez are two of the top players with prop bets on the table when the Milwaukee Brewers and the Houston Astros square off at American Family Field on Tuesday (at 7:40 PM ET).

 Bet on this matchup or its props with DraftKings!